Oscar-Kristensson/BoardGame/README.md

 If every thing went smoothly, you should have ended up with a compressed file containing the executable and required assets.
 > Note
 > There is currently some issue with the script on MacOS.
-The workaround for this is to copy the executable from the Release dir to the dist dir.
+The workaround for this is to copy the executable from the Release dir to the dist dir and rename it to "BoardGame".
 Rename the dist dir and compress it to a zip file.

+> Note
+> On linux you may have to run chmod +x BoardGame in the dist folder inorder for the executable to be able to execute.

 If the script failed or you can not run the script, simply create a compressed file containing the assets, licenses and games folders as well as the executable it self.